 How are they being asked to give?
 Do they know the ways they can make donations?

 Amping up your fundraising is why Anedot exists.
-Anedot has helped more than 20,000 organizations raise more than $1B (that’s billion) to help fund their organizational mission.
+Anedot has helped more than 20,000 organizations raise billions of dollars in donations to help fund their organizational mission.

 They can help you with finance (as both a processor and a platform), text-to-give, recurring giving, QR codes, lead generation, and more.
 Go here to find out more.